Batch Data Diff allows to compare data for multiple tables and views. This tool can be opened using 'Batch data diff (Ctrl+Shift+B)' toolbar button:

 With 'Custom data diff (Ctrl+Shift+C)' you can compare any tables and views with ability to specify custom field mapping.
 At least one field mapping item must be defined with mapping type 'Key':

 This dialog also can be opened from the regular data diff window by 'Field mapping' link and from query result diff in 'customize field mapping' mode.

-Export to Excel generates Excel reports for object list, data diff, batch data diff, query result diff and table structure diff.
+Export to Excel generates Excel reports for object list, data diff, batch data diff, query result diff.
 Click the 'Export to Excel (Ctrl+Shift+E)' toolbar button to export data grid from the currently opened tab:

 For the data grids that allow record/object selection (such as table diff view), only selected records will be exported, if any records were selected.

 As you could notice on the Overview page - object list, data diff and text diff views provide the following additional diff functionality: